ThatAmeliaH/SmartCardRegister/Documentation/Devlog.md

     - File format is .rsave, which contains a JSONArray of people, formatted into a string, and encoded in Base64
 - Added ability to mark people as present/late/absent
 - Added ability to edit a person after they've been created
-- Added more keybinds (CTRL + O to open file, CTRL + N to create a person, CTRL + S to save to file)
+- Added more keyboard shortcuts (CTRL + O to open file, CTRL + N to create a person, CTRL + S to save to file)

 **Changes**
 - Changed Status label to use an Enum and HashMap from a raw string
 - Changed person presence to use an Enum and HashMap from a boolean
 - Refactored JSONObject[] creation in SaveRegister() to use the JSONHandler
 - Changed the X button on the JFrame to trigger the Save prompt
-- Changed the keybind input detection to use an Enum and a List, so I don't make a typo and break everything
+- Changed the keyboard shortcut input detection to use an Enum and a List, so I don't make a typo and break everything

 **Removals**
 - Removed unused Person.kt and Person.java data classes